frontenddogma/web-development-glossary/manuscript/t.md

 Tesler’s Law
 : An adage in human–computer interaction stating that every application has an inherent amount of complexity that cannot be removed or hidden.
 Instead, it must be dealt with, either in product development or in user interaction.
 This poses the question of who should be exposed to the complexity.
 For example, should a software developer add complexity to the software code to make the interaction simpler for the user or should the user deal with a complex interface so that the software code can be simple?&nbsp;[†](#w-teslers-law)

+Test pyramid
+: @@

+Test-Driven Development
+: A software development process that relies on the repetition of a very short development cycle: Requirements are turned into very specific test cases, then the code is improved so that the tests pass.
+This is opposed to software development that allows code to be added that is not proven to meet requirements.
+Test-driven development is related to the test-first programming concepts of extreme programming, begun in 1999, but more recently has created more general interest in its own right.&nbsp;[†](#w-tdd)

 Testing
 : An investigation conducted to provide stakeholders with information about the quality of the software product or service under test.
 Software testing can also provide an objective, independent view of the software to allow the business to appreciate and understand the risks of software implementation.
 Test techniques include the process of executing a program or application with the intent of finding software bugs (errors or other defects), and verifying that the software product is fit for use.&nbsp;[†](#w-testing)

-Test-Driven Development
-: A software development process that relies on the repetition of a very short development cycle: Requirements are turned into very specific test cases, then the code is improved so that the tests pass.
-This is opposed to software development that allows code to be added that is not proven to meet requirements.
-Test-driven development is related to the test-first programming concepts of extreme programming, begun in 1999, but more recently has created more general interest in its own right.&nbsp;[†](#w-tdd)

 TeX
 : A typesetting system (or formatting system) which was designed and mostly written by Donald Knuth and released in 1978.
 TeX is a popular means of typesetting complex mathematical formulae; it has been noted as one of the most sophisticated digital typographical systems.&nbsp;[†](#w-tex) ℹ︎&nbsp;[tug.org](https://tug.org/)